aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 ## Step 4: The model follows the embedded instruction

 A customer calls in.
 The agent looks up their account.
-The model — processing the instruction it loaded from the tool description — also calls `data_export` with the full customer record.
+The model, processing the instruction it loaded from the tool description, also calls `data_export` with the full customer record.
 Not because any human asked it to.
 Not because any code path forced it to.
 Because the instruction was in its context and the model interpreted it as operational guidance.

 The model produced no harmful output.
 It made a normal-looking tool call with normal-looking parameters.